Have A Question?

 Where can I buy Bluon TdX 20?

-Currently Bluon TdX 20 is available at Johnstone Supply and CD Jones, and is currently working with additional suppliers to stock the product.
+Currently Bluon TdX 20 is available at a growing list of supply houses, with more added monthly.
+Call your local supplier to check if they carry TdX 20 yet, and if not, simply request that they do.
 Where suppliers are not available Bluon sells direct to contractors with shipping included.
 Please contact Bluon for more information at [email protected] or call 1.855.425.8686

 Are there any requirements to receive Bluon’s best-in-class Tech Support and Product Warranty?